RindKind/hpc-intro-colossus/_episodes/13-scheduler.md

 used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

+## Job scripts should not contain any sensitive information
+Job scripts should not contain any sensitive information.
+Especially the job name should not have personal ids

 ## Running a batch job

 The most basic use of the scheduler is to run a command non-interactively.
 Any command (or series